Flávio Ferri

 Flávio Ferri (born September 14, 1973) is a Brazilian retired soccer forward who spent several seasons in the USISL.
 He was the 1995 USISL leading scorer and MVP.
-He is currently the president and general manager of the Long Island Rough Riders.

 Youth

 The son of lower division Brazilian footballer, Ferri spent his early youth in Brazil.
 His family moved to Matawan, New Jersey, USA, before settling in Miami, Florida.
 Flavio attended the University of the Incarnate Word in San Antonio, Texas, where he enjoyed a stellar college sporting career in which he received several accolades including three-time All Conference selection, three-time All District selection, three-time All Region honors, two-time Conference MVP and two-time All American.
 Flavio was a 1992 NAIA third team and 1994 NAIA first team All American soccer player.

 Professional

 In 1993, he began his professional career with the San Antonio Pumas of the USISL.
-In 1995, he led the USISL with 29 goals in 19 games, and was voted to the All-Star team where he earned the game’s Most Valuable Player Award.
+In 1995, he led the USISL with 29 goals in 19 games, and was voted to the All-Star team where he earned the game's Most Valuable Player Award.
 In February 1996, the Tampa Bay Mutiny selected Ferri in the 10th round (97th overall) in the 1996 MLS Inaugural Player Draft.
 On March 26, 1996, the Mutiny waived Ferri before he had played a game.
 He began the 1996 season with the Austin Lone Stars before moving to the Long Island Rough Riders.
 He spent the 1997 season with Long Island and reached the national semifinals each year.
 Flavio then spent the 1998 season with the Staten Island Vipers.
 In 1999, he played for the New York Freedom in the Premier Development League.
 He then trained for six months with the UNAM Pumas in Mexico before retiring.